-- (a) An agency may not adopt a rule until the period for submitting information or comments has expired and notice has been given under Article 7. - (b) Within [180] days after the date of publication of the notice of proposed adoption of the rule, the agency shall adopt the rule pursuant to the rulemaking proceeding or terminate the proceeding by publication of a notice to that effect in the [administrative bulletin].
-The agency shall file adopted rules with the [publisher] within [] days after the date of adoption of the rule. - [(c) With the approval of the Governor, an agency may obtain one extension of the period specified in subsection (b).
-The Governor, by executive order, may impose an extension of the period of [] days if there is a change in the rule from the rule initially proposed.]
+- (a) An agency may not adopt, amend, or repeal a rule until the period for submitting information or comments has expired and notice has been given under [Article] 7. - (b) Not later than [180] days after the date of publication of the notice of proposed adoption, amendment, or repeal of the rule, the agency shall adopt, amend, or repeal the rule pursuant to the rulemaking proceeding or terminate the proceeding by publication of a notice to that effect in the [administrative bulletin].
+The agency shall file adopted rules with the [publisher] within [ ] days after the date of adoption, amendment, or repeal of the rule. - (c) [With the approval of the governor, an agency may obtain one extension of the period specified in subsection (b).
+The governor, by executive order, may impose an extension of the period of [ ] days if there is a change in the rule from the rule initially proposed.] - (d) A rule not adopted, amended, or repealed and filed within the time limits set by this section is void.